Microsoft Flight Simulator X (FSX)

 Anyway, the below works for pretty much any plane in FSX, whether as part of the program or as an after-market add-on.
 Also, passages below that are in double quotes are verbatim or nearly verbatim quotes from the help found in FSX.

 This page is a work in progress.
 It is certainly imperfect and incomplete.
 In a few places you'll see I've asked myself a question; if you know the answer, do tell me so I can improve this.
-If you can offer any answers or corrections or additions, please .
+If you can offer any answers or corrections or additions, please let me know.
 Also, it's helpful if when you write you tell me how you happened to find yourself on this page.

 SIX MAIN VIEWS